Master of Science

 - official TOEFL (code: 5244) or IELTS scores, if necessary**

 Students elect to complete the requirements of the degree by taking ten courses (30 credits) or by taking eight courses (24 credits) and writing a thesis.
 Students pursuing the course-work option take a total of eight electives to complete the degree.

 Students may choose as an elective any course numbered 400 or higher, but at least five of these classes must be numbered 500 or higher.
 The department regularly offers introductory or advanced electives in the areas of artificial intelligence, computer and network security, cryptography, database systems, data mining, information assurance, information retrieval, and machine learning.

 Students may also elect to substitute up to two courses from another department for similarly numbered electives, provided that the courses support the student’s plan of study and have been approved by the Director of Graduate Studies.
 We have prepared a list of approved external electives, and students may petition for the use of other courses as external electives.

 Students choosing to write a thesis complete similar requirements, but substitute Graduate Thesis Research (COSC-999) for two electives numbered 400 or higher.
 That is, such students complete the core requirements, and take six electives numbered 400 or higher, for a total of twenty-four credit hours.
 Students selecting the thesis option must be in good academic standing when beginning the thesis.

-If you have questions about the program requirements or application process, please visit our Frequently Asked Questions page.
+If you have questions about the application process, please visit our Frequently Asked Questions page.